loda-lang/loda-programs/programs/README.md

 * [A278816](oeis/A278816.asm): Numbers that can be produced from their own digits by applying one or more of the eight operations {+, -, *, /, sqrt(), ^, !, concat11()}, with no operation used more than once, where "concat11()" means the operation of concatenating two single digits.
 * [A279019](oeis/A279019.asm): Least possible number of diagonals of simple convex polyhedron with n faces.
 * [A279075](oeis/A279075.asm): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/5) requires n steps to reach 0.
+* [A279078](oeis/A279078.asm): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/8) requires n steps to reach 0.
 * [A279169](oeis/A279169.asm): a(n) = floor( 4*n^2/5 ).
 * [A279316](oeis/A279316.asm): Period 7: repeat [0, 1, 2, 3, 3, 2, 1].
 * [A279487](oeis/A279487.asm): Indices k such that A279485(k) = 0.